 Pinching is a dangerous one and it has the strongest influence on the life cycle of the material.
 Pinching occurs when fragments of abrasives are pressed from a tight space and damages the surface of the steel.
-This problematic situation can be avoided with the usage of a strong Hardox steel plate as structural material in a building.
+This problematic situation can be avoided with the usage of a strong Hardox steel plate as a structural material in a building.

 Processing of Hardox Sheet

 Hardening and tempering heat treatment processes are performed on Hardox steel.
 Steel gain superior properties with these heat treatment processes, however, carelessly applied further processes may cause the steel to lose them.
-When the necessary precautions and measures of protection are taken, it is quite safe to mill, cut, bend and weld Hardox steel.
+When the necessary precautions and measures of protection are taken, it is quite safe to the mill, cut, bend, and weld Hardox steel.

 Wear resistant parts coming from factory